 If you have a history of seizures, please complete the Student Seizure Disorder Agreement and turn it into the ADA Coordinator.

 The ADA Transitions Guide is for students who qualify under Americans with Disabilities Act that are transitioning from High School to College.
 This guide will help you understand the differences between High School and College accommodations.
 It will also give the student ideas for study habits and tips for success.

 - BRTC has FREE tutoring services available to all enrolled students.
-It is located in the Student Success Center (TM106) on the Pocahontas campus, and in Room 125 on the Paragould campus.
-Information about services and hours can be obtained at http://www.blackrivertech.org/the-learning-center .
+It is located in the Student Success Center (TM106) on the Pocahontas campus, Monday-Thursday 7:30-4:30 and Friday 12:00-3:30.
+Contact Kim Adams at (870)248-4159 or firstname.lastname@example.org to arrange a tutoring session.
+Tutoring is located in Room PAC125 on the Paragould campus.
+Math tutoring is on Mondays.
+All other tutoring can be arranged by contacting Kim Adams at (870)248-4159 or email@example.com.

-- There is an Career Counselor available on both campuses.
-For more information, please visit http://www.blackrivertech.org/current-students/student-support-services/career-counselor-2 for more information on the services provided.
+- There is a Career Counselor available on both campuses.

-- BRTC now has an Food Pantry available to students who qualify.
-Please see http://www.blackrivertech.org/current-students/student-support-services/brtc-food-pantry for more information.
+- BRTC has a Food Pantry available to students who qualify.